goxrp/rippled-rest-api/README.md

 [![Swagger UI][swaggerui-svg]][swaggerui-url]
 [![Heroku][heroku-svg]][heroku-url]

 Rippled REST API provides a REST-like API proxy for the [`rippled` server](https://github.com/ripple/rippled).
-It is more REST-like than the existing interfaces and should be easier to use for those with REST API experience, while remaining close enough to the [`rippled` server's API](https://xrpl.org/rippled-api.html) to ensure maintenance, support and documenation should be eaiser than if a larger change was introduced.
+It is more REST-like than the existing interfaces and should be easier to use for those with REST API experience, while remaining close enough to the [`rippled` server's API](https://xrpl.org/rippled-api.html) to ensure eaiser maintenance, support and documenation than if a larger change was introduced.

 A primary design goal of Rippled REST API is to support the [OpenAPI Specification](spec_rippled-rest_openapi3.yaml) and tools such as [Swagger UI](https://goxrp.github.io/rippled-rest-api/api-explorer/).

 > Note: if you just want to use Postman, see the [`rippled-postman`](https://github.com/goxrp/rippled-postman) Postman Collection which can connect to rippled servers directly.

 Providing a a REST-like interface to Rippled requires thoughtful API design.
-Increasing REST-likeness will be introduced in several phases with different API versions of the Rippled REST API having specifici design guidelines for that version.
+Increasing REST-likeness will be introduced in several phases with different API versions of the Rippled REST API having specific design guidelines for that version.

 It can run as any of the following: